-The goal of the model optimization can be thought of as trying to decide whether the measurement of a given particle number came from the target system or from the model.
+The goal of the model optimization can be thought as a way of trying to decide whether the measurement of a given particle number came from the target system or from the model.
 The more indistinguishable the two are based on such measurement, the better the model.
 The optimum is then achieved by minimization of the loss function Eq.
 (1).
 The Bhattacharyya coefficient, Eq.
 (2), for two Gaussian functions, Eq.
 (4), can be written as,

 (5)